megabyte-labs/install.doctor/docs/customization/index.md

 ### Full Example

+**Note: The softwarePackages method is no longer being used.
+You will have to modify software.yml to change the default software installations.
+However, almost all of the software is lazy-loaded on the fly so unless you want software pre-loaded, there should not be an issue so you can skip this section in the documentation.**

 If you wanted to customize the *Standard* install (mentioned above) to also include a package named `mypackage` and then automatically install that group of software on devices with the hostname of `sirius`, you would first create the package manager instruction file in `software-custom.yml` which would look like this:

 ```yaml